worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/README.md

 # Read first

-These are boiler plate templates for written consent that can be used while interviewing a respondent.
+These are boiler plate templates for informed consent that can be used while interviewing a respondent.
 Many surveys require additional/different components in the consent based on the type of respondent (for example, minors as respondent) or if the survey includes certain components (such as audio-taping).